-Points Median Household Incom e (MHI) Criteria - MHI = \$56,982 0 points Greater than 80% of the MHI greater than \$56,982.40 1 Point 75% through <80% of MHI \$53,421 through \$56,982.40 2 Points 70% through <75% of MHI \$49,859.60 through \$53,421 3 Points 65% through <70% of MHI \$46,298.20 through \$48,859.60 4 Points < 65% of MHI less than \$46,298.20 Points CalEnviro Screen Criteria 0 points Above 25% most disadvantaged less than 39.34 1 Point 20% through 25% most disadvantaged 39.34 through 42.86 2 Points 15% through < 20% most disadvantage d 42.87 through 46.63 3 Points 10% through < 15% most disadvantage d 46.64 through 51.18 4 Points < 10% most disadvantaged 51.19 through 94.09 Points Free or Re duced Lunches 0 points Less than 75% of students receive free or reduced lunches 1 Point ≥ 75% through 80% of students receive free or reduced lunches 2 Points > 80% through 85% of students receive free or reduced lunches 3 Points > 85% through 90% of students receive free or reduced lunches 4 Points > 90% of students receive free or reduc ed lunches Points Healthy Pla ces Index Score 0 Points Healthy Places Index Score above 25 P ercentile 1 Point Healthy Places Index Score 20 through 25 Percentile 2 Points Healthy Places Index Score 15 through <20 Percentile 3 Points Healthy Places Index Score 10 through <15 Percentile 4 Points Healthy Places Index Score <10 Percer itile
+Points Median Household Inco ome (MHI) Criteria - MHI = \$60,188 0 Points Greater than 80% of the MHI greater than \$60,188.00 1 Point 75% through 80% of MHI \$56,426.25 through \$60,188.00 2 Points 70% through <75% of MHI \$52,664.50 through \$56,426.24 3 Points 65% through <70% of MHI \$48,902.75 through \$52,664.49 4 Points <65% of MHI less than \$48,902.75 Points CalEnv iroScreen Criteria 0 Points Above 25% most disadvantaged less than 40.05 1 Point 20% through 25% most disadvantage ed 40.05 through 43.38 2 Points 15% through <20% most disadvantag ged 43.39 through 47.54 3 Points 10% through <15% most disadvantag ged 47.55 through 51.97 4 Points <10% most disadvantaged 51.98 through 93.18 Points Free or Reduced Lunches 0 points Less than 75% of students receive fr ee or reduced lunches 1 Point ≥ 75% through 80% of students recein ive free or reduced lunches 2 Points > 80% through 85% of students rece ive free or reduced lunches 3 Points > 85% through 90% of students rece ive free or reduced lunches 4 Points > 90% of students receive free or rec luced lunches Points Healthy F Places Index Score 0 Points Healthy Places Index Score above 2 5 Percentile 1 Point Healthy Places Index Score 20 throu gh 25 Percentile 2 Points Healthy Places Index Score 15 throu gh <20 Percentile 3 Points Healthy Places Index Score 10 throu gh <15 Percentile 4 Points Healthy Places Index Score <10 Per centile

-Healthy Places Index Score inputted should only be the overall HPI Score.
+\Healthy Places Index Score inputted should only be the overall HPI Score.
 Other indicator numbers can be discussed in the narrative, but only the overall score can be used for Disadvantaged Communities qualification

-Category Points Other DAC Criterion Other MHI or CalEnviroScreen Assessment 0 or 1 point If a project applicant believes a project benefits a disadvantaged community but the project does not meet the aforementioned criteria due to a lack of accurate Census data or CalEnviroScreen data that represents a small neighborhood or unincorporated area, the applicant must submit for consideration a quantitative assessment, to demonstrate that the community's median household income is at or below 80% of that state median household income.
+Category Points Other DAC Criterion Other MHI or CalEnviroScreen Assessment 0 or 1 point If a project applicant believes a project benefits a disadvantaged community, but the project does not meet the aforementioned criteria due to a lack of accurate Census data or CalEnviroScreen data that represents a small neighborhood or unincorporated area, the applicant must submit for consideration a quantitative assessment, to demonstrate that the community's median household income is at or below 80% of that state median household income.
 Regional Definition 0 or 1 point If the applicant believes a project benefits a disadvantaged community based on an adopted regional definition, the applicant must submit for consideration the regional definition, as well as how their specific community qualifies under that definition.
-Federally Recognized Tribal Lands 4 points Projects located within Federally Recognized Tribal Lands (typically within the boundaries of a Reservation or Rancheria).
+Federally Recognized Tribal Lands or projects submitted by Tribal Governments 4 points Projects located within federally recognized Tribal Lands (typically within the boundaries of a Reservation or Rancheria) or projects submitted by Tribal Governments (federally recognized Native American tribes).

-QUESTION #2: POTENTIAL FOR INCREASED WALKING AND BICYCLING, ESPECIALLY AMONG STUDENTS, INCLUDING THE IDENTIFICATION OF WALKING AND BICYCLING ROUTES TO AND FROM SCHOOLS, TRANSIT FACILITIES, COMMUNITY CENTERS, EMPLOYMENT CENTERS, AND OTHER DESTINATIONS; AND INCLUDING INCREASING AND IMPROVING CONNECTIVITY AND MOBILITY OF NONMOTORIZED USERS.
+QUESTION #2: POTENTIAL FOR INCREASED WALKING AND BICYCLING, ESPECIALLY AMONG STUDENTS, INCLUDING THE IDENTIFICATION OF WALKING AND BICYCLING ROUTES TO AND FROM SCHOOLS, TRANSIT FACILITIES, COMMUNITY CENTERS, EMPLOYMENT CENTERS, AND OTHER DESTINATIONS; AND INCLUDING INCREASING AND IMPROVING CONNECTIVITY AND MOBILITY OF NON-MOTORIZED USERS.

 (0-38 POINTS)

-A. Describe the issues that this project will address.
-How will the proposed project benefit the non-motorized users?
-What is the project's desired outcome and how will the project best deliver that outcome?
+A. Describe the community and the issues that this project will address.
+How will the proposed project benefit the non-motorized users of all ages and varying abilities?
+What is the project's desired outcome, and how will the project best deliver that outcome?
 (0-19 points)